 Read about Ganesha & learn his stories

 The books with adorable illustrations have stories about Lord Ganesha, Devi Lakshmi, Durga and Saraswati and Lord Shiva.
-These mini eBooks introduce our Gods to kids in a simple manner – the Who? their special powers, what they love, some stories, a coloring page, a special mantra about them and lots of crafts to try.
+These mini eBooks introduce our Gods to kids in a simple manner – the Who? their special powers, what they love, some stories, a coloring page, a special mantra about them, and lots of crafts to try.

 Or you could spend some time cozying up on the sofa reading a few Books about Ganesha.
 Here are some of the books we have love.

 A collection that brings together the fascinating tales of Ganesha and his family.
-Titles in this pack are Ganesha, Ganesha and the moon, Tales of Shiva, Shiva Parvati, Sati and Shiva, Karttikeya, Andhaka, Nahusha, Tripura and Elephanta.
+Titles in this pack are Ganesha, Ganesha, and the moon, Tales of Shiva, Shiva Parvati, Sati and Shiva, Karttikeya, Andhaka, Nahusha, Tripura, and Elephanta.
 All the characters in these stories are from the Indian mythology – Amar Chitra Katha Series

-Campfire Junior brings you the adventures of Ganesha, the mischievous elephant god and his amazing friends.
+Campfire Junior brings you the adventures of Ganesha, the mischievous elephant god, and his amazing friends.
 Early adventures of Ganesha’s childhood are delightfully brought to life in the first book of a new series of legends for younger readers.

 A part of the Amma, Tell Me Series from Bhakti Mathur.
 The story of how Ganesha’s Elephant head came to be is what the book is about.
-Written in the verse form that is the style for the Amma Tell Me Series, this is a great book for children just getting to know these stories for this first time.
+Written in the verse form that is the style for the Amma Tell Me Series, this is a great book for children just getting to know these stories for the first time.

 We loved this contemporary re-imagination of how Ganesha broke his tusk and wrote the Mahabharata with his broken tusk.

 Vyasa’s Mahabharata is the well-known story of how Vyasa enlists the help of Ganesha in writing down the long and multi-layered epic that is the Mahabharata.
-Presented with lively humour and great affection, it shows the very recognizable human dilemmas faced by Vyasa and Ganesha
+Presented with lively humor and great affection, it shows the very recognizable human dilemmas faced by Vyasa and Ganesha

 Ever wonder how Ganesh got his head?
 He did not always look this way you know……